-Alison Milofsky is the director of curriculum and training design in the Institute’s Academy where she specializes in curriculum development and teacher education as well as training design, facilitation, and intergroup dialogue.
-Milofsky also develops curricula and workshops for the Institute’s Global Peacebuilding Center, which introduces young audiences to peacebuilding through multimedia exhibits and educational programs.
+Alison Milofsky is the director of curriculum and training design in the Institute’s Academy where she specializes in curriculum development, facilitation skills development, intergroup dialogue and the design of training-of-trainers programs.

 Milofsky teaches the Academy’s facilitation course as well as intergroup dialogues on race and gender at the University of Maryland.
 She incorporates facilitation and dialogue skills in her work training young leaders through the Institute’s Generation Change program and has led dialogue trainings in Afghanistan, Kenya and Rwanda.
 Milofsky edited the Institute’s Peacebuilding Toolkits for Educators and facilitates trainings for educators on how to infuse peacebuilding concepts into their teaching.
 She has conducted programs for educators in Southeast Asia, the Middle East and Central Asia, and Africa.